-We’ve seen incredibly long and comprehensive packing lists on other Cozumel travel sites.
-But, since we live here and shop weekly at the groceries and other stores, we can tell you with considerable authority that most of the stuff on those lists can be bought easily right here on the island.
-So we suggest buying things as you need them.
-And bring as little as possible.
+This Cozumel packing list is your go-to list of what to bring.
+Avoid the long, comprehensive lists of things to bring.
+Since we live here and shop weekly at the groceries and other stores, we can tell you with considerable authority that most of the stuff on those lists can be bought easily right here on the island.
+So we suggest buying things as you need them and bring as little as possible.

 We just can’t emphasize enough how happy you’ll be if you don’t bring anything more than what is truly necessary.
 Take our advice to heart and only pack what you see on this list and you’ll be glad you did.
 Also if you find we’ve missed something, please let us know and we’ll add it to this page!
 Our list includes items that are either hard to find here or far more expensive than they would be if you brought them with you.

 Clothing for Cozumel

 Unless you plan to eat at the best dining room at one of the fanciest resorts like Iberostar or El Presidente, you will have little if any need for fancy duds.
 So pack light.
 And think hand wash and fast air dry.